mpmenne/launchcode-java-class/pset6/README.md

 1. Fork the following repository: https://github.com/MoMenne/metrolink-stl-data

-2. Watch the following [video](http://tv.launchcode.us/#/videos/sqlite?lesson=Databases) on the basics how to work with an SQLite database
+2. Watch the following [video](http://tv.launchcode.us/#/videos/sqlite?lesson=Databases) on the basics how to work with an SQLite database and this []() to brush up on your SQL

-3. Brush up on your SQL.
-In this video we're going to talk about SELECTs, CREATEs, UPDATEs, JOINs, and VIEWs

-5. We're going to ask some questions of the Metrolink transit data (hint:  you can use the [GTFS Documentation](https://developers.google.com/transit/gtfs/reference) for meaning of all the fields)
+3. Write the following queries against the databse (hint:  you can use the [GTFS Documentation](https://developers.google.com/transit/gtfs/reference) for meaning of all the fields)

-* Write a query to list  all of the Metrolink stations (hint:  all of the metrolink stations contain the words "METROLINK STATION")
+* Query to list  all of the Metrolink stations (hint:  all of the metrolink stations contain the words "METROLINK STATION")

-* Write a query to list the total number of Metrolink stations  (hint:  all of the metrolink stations contain the words 'METROLINK STATION')
+* Query to list the total number of Metrolink stations  (hint:  all of the metrolink stations contain the words 'METROLINK STATION')

-* Write a query to list of all of the arrival times at the Shrewsbury Metrolink Stations.
+* Query to list of all of the arrival times at the Shrewsbury Metrolink Stations.

 Coding: